Board of Trustees

 A Pomeroy, Washington native, Tim Burt was appointed to the Board of Trustees in 2016.
 A graduate of Washington State University, Tim spent his career as an educator; teaching mathematics at Walla Walla High School for 13 years and then at Pomeroy High School for 23 years, as well as serving as a football, track, and wrestling coach for both schools.
 Tim also served in administrative roles and continues to substitute at Pomeroy High School.
 Tim and his wife, Diane, farm in the Pomeroy area.

-As part of his community involvement, Tim has served in leadership roles with the Garfield County Fair Board, the Garfield County Pioneer Association, and the Pomeroy High School Alumni Association and FFA Alumni Association.
-He is currently Vice President of the Garfield County Pioneer Association.
+Tim has served in a variety of leadership roles in his community, including the Garfield County Fair Board, Garfield County Pioneer Association, Pomeroy High School Alumni Association, and the FFA Alumni Association.

 Appointed to the WWCC Board of Trustees in 2017, Sergio Hernandez is a graduate of Pacific Union College and Washington State University.
 An advocate and supporter of post-secondary education for all students, especially those that are underrepresented, Sergio has spent his career in education — both in K-12 and higher education settings, and currently serves as the Equity and Access Coordinator for Walla Walla Public Schools.